Tailor-made Colombia Bird Watching Tour

-After lunch at the lodge we take a 1 hour drive to the edge of the Farallones National Park to a private reserve where we will visit an active Andean Cock-of-the-rock lek for some close-up views of this magnificent bird’s display.
+After lunch at the lodge we take a one hour drive to the edge of the Farallones National Park to a private reserve.
+Here we will visit an active Andean Cock-of-the-rock lek for some close-up views of this magnificent bird’s display.
 This 20-minute hike will take us down a steep trail to their lek near the river, and we return to the vehicle on the same trail.

 Lodging: Hotel Araucana Lodge

-The bird feeders in the house and garden are set up for photography, up to 17 species of hummingbirds and up to 30 species of colorful tanagers, flowerpiercers, and honeycreepers can be observed and easily photographed.
+The bird feeders in the house and garden are set up for photography.
+Up to 17 species of hummingbird and up to 30 species of colourful tanagers, flowerpiercers, and honeycreepers can be observed and easily photographed.

 Lodging: Araucana Lodge

 Perhaps Colombia’s most famous birding location, the Anchicaya watershed is located along the edge of the Farallones National Park, one of the most diverse parks on the planet.
-The birding begins just 40 minutes from the hotel via a paved road that can offer many of the Choco endemics that this mega diverse locality has to offer.
-Our day on the Anchicaya road will allow time to enjoy the upper portion of the road and some very well-maintained feeders at our breakfast spot where Rufous-throated, Glistening-green and Silver-throated Tanagers are known to occur.
-The road will surely yield many highly prized species Golden-collared Honeycreeper, White-whiskered Puffbird, Uniform Treehunter, Sooty-headed Wren, Green Thorntail and White-tailed Hillstar..
+The birding begins just 40 minutes from the hotel via a paved road that can reveal many of the Choco endemics found in this diverse locality.

-One of the main targets main targets is Toucan Barbet, sporting 5 different colors elegantly while still having a tough demeanor.
+One of our main targets is Toucan Barbet, sporting five different colours while still having a tough demeanour.
 We will search the skies for Barred Hawk, Ornate Hawk-eagle and Swallow-tailed Kites, whilst keeping an eye out for the attractive Ornate Flycatcher feeding on low branches.
-Another mega target is the recently described Pisones Tapaculo.
-The road can be extremely productive as it rarely disappoints.
+Another target species is the recently described Pisones Tapaculo.
+The road can be extremely productive and rarely disappoints.

 Lodging: Araucana Lodge

-The morning is spent photographing birds at the Araucana Lodge feeder stations and the surrounding forest.
-Species that visit the feeders include Long-billed Starthroat, White-lined Tanager, Blue-headed Saphire, Red-headed Barbet, Golden Tanager, Yellow-backed Oriole, Linneated Woodpecker and many more.
+The morning is spent photographing birds at the Araucana Lodge feeder stations and surrounding forest.
+Species that visit the feeders include: Long-billed Starthroat, White-lined Tanager, Blue-headed Sapphire, Red-headed Barbet, Golden Tanager, Yellow-backed Oriole, Linneated Woodpecker and many more.
 The afternoon is spent driving to the colonial city of Buga.

-We will start early to take a 10-minute drive to this wetland gem.
+We will start early today, arriving at this wetland gem after just a 10 minute drive.
 It is one of the only remaining wetlands in the Cauca Valley and is teeming with birds, making it one of Colombia’s best wetland birding locations.
-Here we will search the marshes and lagoons that line the Cauca River for aquiatic species such as Cocoi Heron, Black-necked Stilt and Fulvous and Black-bellied Whistling-ducks.
-Other interesting species we might spot include the endemics Apical Flycatcher and Grayish Piculet, Jet Antbird, Blackish Rail, Ruby-topaz Hummingbird, and Horned Screamer.
+Here we will search the marshes and lagoons that line the Cauca River for aquatic species such as Cocoi Heron, Black-necked Stilt and Fulvous and Black-bellied Whistling-ducks.
+Other interesting species we might spot include the endemics Apical Flycatcher and Grayish Piculet, Jet Antbird, Blackish Rail, Ruby-topaz Hummingbird and Horned Screamer.

-Lunch is en route to the National Grape Park, located near the town of La Union.
-At he park we visit an Aloe plantation, whose flowers are the predominnat source of nectar for Ruby Topaz Hummingbirds.
+We will have lunch on our way to the National Grape Park, located near the town of La Union.
+At the park we visit an Aloe plantation, whose flowers are the predominant source of nectar for Ruby Topaz Hummingbirds.